Skip to Content

 3. Start the planting procedure.
 The depth at which the seed should be placed is specified on the seed packet.
 Larger seeds should typically be buried, whereas smaller seeds can usually be placed straight on the ground.

 The seeds should be moistened using a mist sprayer or a small watering can.
-To hasten germination, cover the tray with plastic wrap or a plastic dome.
+Cover the tray with plastic wrap or a dome to hasten germination.
 The seedlings will stay moist as a result.
 Remove the cover as soon as you notice anything green.

 4. Give the plants water and nourishment.
 Misting the soil frequently during the growing season is necessary to keep it moist—but not drenched.
 It’s acceptable to let it partially dry in between water cycles.